SynthstromAudible/DelugeFirmware/Documentation/ux_principles.md

 * Favour performance
     - Entire parameter ranges should be useful and scaled for quick editing
     - Gold knob twists control frequently edited parameters
+    - Shortcuts control infrequently edited paramters
-    - Gold knob presses should toggle, not scroll through lists
+    - Gold knob presses switch modes, not scroll through parameter lists
-    - Infrequently edited parameters belong on shortcut pads
 * Favour consistency
     - Actions which have similarity between views should have the same shortcut
     - <>+back clears all notes in a clip or all clips in the arranger
 * Favour discoverability and intuitiveness
     - Leverage existing deluge UI paradigms
     - Integrate into existing UI structures
+    - All parameters should have a menu entry

 # Known UX issues